madbomb122/BlackViperScript/README.md

 **A:** Any "technical" issues (or why something is set one way or another) can be directed to Black Viper himself.

 **Q:** Why does you script not change the service *BLAH*? <br />
-**A:** This script will only change services that are changed from the win default to Black Viper's Safe/Tweaked.
+**A:** You didnt select the All option, it's not a default windows service, cant be changed, or some other good reason.

 **Q:** I have an issue with the script, what do I do? <br />
 **A:** Post it as an issue using github's issues tab up top.